 The Amazon is home to more than 40,000 plants and over 4,000 animal species including 3,000 freshwater fish, thousands of birds and butterflies, and mammals – these are just the ones that humans have discovered.
 Aside from supporting such a rich biodiversity, the Amazon is also the world’s largest rainforest, playing a crucial role in helping absorb and store carbon dioxide amid increases in global carbon emissions.
 However, rampant deforestation and increasing wildfire events exacerbated by climate change are destroying more natural habitats every day, threatening the survival of many important and rare species.
-The situation is only becoming worse under the administration of Brazilian president Jair Bolsonaro, who famously encourages logging and mining activities, causing deforestation rates to reach a 15-year high.
-Countless animals are at the brink of extinction; these are eight Amazon rainforest endangered species.
+The situation deteriorated under the administration of Brazilian president Jair Bolsonaro, who famously encourages logging and mining activities, causing deforestation rates to reach a 15-year high.
+Despite the results of last year’s presidential elections raising hope for the future of the Amazon, countless animals remain on the brink of extinction.
+Here are just eight Amazon rainforest endangered species.

 8 Amazon Rainforest Endangered Species

 1. Golden Lion Tamarin

 There are numerous monkey species that are endemic to the Amazon rainforest in Brazil, one of which is the Golden Lion Tamarin.
 Its name, which interestingly was first coined by Madame de Pompadour in 1754, derives from its strikingly orange-coloured lion-like mane.
 The tamarin primarily lives in trees and forage for fruit, insects and even birds by traveling between branches.
 But deforestation to support the exponential growth of the logging and agriculture industries has destroyed the animal’s natural habitat.
 Today, only 2-3% of its original rainforest habitat remains, threatening the survival of the species.
 The International Union for Conservation of Nature (IUCN) currently classifies the Golden Lion Tamarin as an endangered species.